ESIPFed/data-help-desk/docs/content/working_with_data.md

 1. **Providing Practical Guidance and Tools:**
     - Researchers need practical
     tools, workflows, and guidance to implement best practices effectively.
-    This includes offering support on topics such as:
+    This includes offering support on topics such as
     -  **Data formatting:** Choosing appropriate, non-proprietary formats for long-term preservation [previously discussed].
         -   **Metadata creation:** Developing comprehensive and standardized metadata to ensure data findability and understanding.
 Resources like SESAR can aid in this process for